 Alison Muir is Non- Executive Director at Homes for Lambeth, sitting on the Homes for Lambeth Board.
 She has significant experience in the housing sector and is Director of Resident Services at Peabody.
 Alison is a member of the London Fuel Partnership which advises and supports the Mayor of London on Fuel Poverty.
 She also currently sits on the board of Gateway Housing Association, chairs the G15 Housing Directors group and has had several articles published in various housing sector journals.

-Neil Euseden is the Director of Housing Services at Lambeth Council and sites on the Homes for Lambeth Build Board.
+Neil Euseden is the Director of Housing Services at Lambeth Council and sites on the HFL Group, Build, Homes and Living boards.
 Prior to Lambeth, Neil was a Managing Director at Pinnacle as large housing contractor and provider.
-Neil brings commercial and detailed understanding of service delivery, customer service and ensuring we have the right culture in that part of the organisation that encourages staff development.
+Neil brings a commercial and detailed understanding of service delivery, customer service and ensuring we have the right culture in that part of the organisation that encourages staff development.

 Peter is a Non-Executive Director of Homes for Lambeth, sitting on the Homes for Lambeth Homes Board.
 He has extensive experience in the housing sector, including as CEO of two large housing associations and a Director of Housing and Social Services for the London Borough of Merton.
 He is also the Chair of Central and Cecil Housing Trust and is a trustee at Housing Justice.